splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-dotnet-k8s.rst

 * The :ref:`Splunk OTel Collector chart <helm-chart>`: It deploys the Collector and related resources, including the OpenTelemetry Operator.
 * The OpenTelemetry Operator, which manages auto-instrumentation of Kubernetes applications.
 See more in the :new-page:`OpenTelemetry GitHub repo <https://github.com/open-telemetry/opentelemetry-operator>`.
 * A Kubernetes instrumentation object ``opentelemetry.io/v1alpha1``, which configures auto-instrumentation settings for applications.
+* .NET version ``6.0`` or higher and supported .NET application libraries.
+For a list of supported libraries, see :ref:`supported-dotnet-libraries`.
+* x86 or AMD64 (x86-64) architecture.
+ARM architectures aren't supported.

 Deploy the Helm Chart with the Operator enabled
 =========================================================